twoutlook/django2.1-lab/docs/intro/tutorial02.rst

 .. note::
-    Always consider to maintian Model and Admin together.

-2-2.
+     You should see POLLS and Questions and Choices

+2-3.
 Add App to Settings
 ==================

 Lab::

     *** edit mysite/settings.py
+    source go

 .. code-block:: python